kamathhrishi/MyWebsite/_posts/2021-06-10-modelvsdataml.markdown

 ## Priors and Data

 <p style="text-align:justify">
-In order to get a better understanding of foundations between the two approaches, I would want to explain how priors and data shape models in machine learning.
+In order to get a better understanding of foundations between the two approaches, I would like to explain how priors and data shape models in machine learning.
-It is a standard practice to train a very complex model such as neural networks with lots of data or train an appropriate model with right assumptions that captures the relationship between input and output variables well.
+It is a standard practice to train a very complex model such as neural networks with lots of data.
+Alternatively train an appropriate model with right assumptions that captures the relationship between input and output variables well.
-An example of second approach could be a logistic regression or Linear Regression model on close to linear data.
-In Second case, the model works well if the relationship between the input and target variables are linear.
+An example of second approach could be a logistic regression or Linear Regression model trained on data that exhibits close to linear relationship between input and output variables.
+The model works well if the relationship between the input and target variables are linear.
-Even if its not linear, it is upto the ML Practitioner to design features that are linearly correlated.
+Even if its not linear, it is upto the ML Practitioner to design features that are linearly related.
-The second case requires very less data because the model structure is capturing the relationship of the data or the ML practitioner is using their understanding of the problem to design relevant features.
+This approach requires very less data because the model structure captures the relationship of the data. or the ML practitioner is using their understanding of the problem to design relevant features.
 Both of these involve some kind of prior knowledge of the dataset.
 While, priors allow to use lesser data they can be very difficult to design.
 They would the practitioner to make a lot of assumptions of the complex world.
 On the contrary in the first case defined above, powerful model likes neural networks don’t require much understanding of the task.
 Users could directly fit the model on a very large representative dataset and get a decent enough accuracy.